Entry Points

 Content Scripts

-Adding a single content script
+Adding content scripts

 field in manifest.json